 The Malwarebytes Support Tool command line version is used to cleanup and remove Malwarebytes products.
 The Support Tool removes Malwarebytes Endpoint Security and Malwarebytes Endpoint Protection, including their files, settings, and license information.
-To remove Malwarebytes Endpoint Security software from a Windows endpoint, download the Cleanup Utility, then run the Cleanup Utility from the Command Prompt.
+To remove Malwarebytes software from a Windows endpoint, download the Support Tool, then run it from the Command Prompt.

 In the Command Prompt, you can use switches to specify how you want to remove the Malwarebytes software.
 A list of switches and instructions on how to use them are noted in this article.

 Download and run the Malwarebytes Support Tool

-- Download the latest version of the Malwarebytes Cleanup Utility and save it to the desktop.
+- Download the Malwarebytes Support Tool Command Line version mbstcmd.exe and save it to the desktop.

 2. Open Command Prompt as an administrator.

-4. If you want to run the Malwarebytes Cleanup Utility and allow it to reboot, enter the command mbst.exe /y /cleanup.
+4. If you want to run the Malwarebytes Support Tool and allow it to reboot, enter the command mbstcmd.exe /y /cleanup.

 Command line switches